How Google May Use Synonym Substitutions to Rewrite Queries

-So, we are told that the process involved in this synonym substitutions patent is to identify categories from a knowledge base involving several entities where other entities within that same category could potentially be synonyms for each other in similar contexts.
-The process from the patent involves identifying those entities from a query stream and identifying the category as one that they call a “coherent” category.
+So, we are told that the process involved in this synonym substitutions patent is to identify categories from a knowledge base involving several entities.
+Other entities within that same category could be synonyms for each other in similar contexts.
+Thus, the process from the patent involves identifying those entities from a query stream and identifying the category as one that they call a “coherent” category.

 The patent tells us that a coherent category is one in which a certain threshold of terms tends to co-occur in a query stream involving those entities.
-The patent tells us, for instance, that a category that might include entities that are cities, villages, and towns might see a lot of co-occurring terms involving hotels and roads.
-If the number of co-occurring terms appearing in that query stream meets a certain threshold, it would be considered a coherent category, and the entities from the same categories could then be used as synonyms for each other.
+The patent tells us, for instance, that a category that might include entities that are cities, villages, and towns.
+They might see a lot of co-occurring terms involving hotels and roads.
+If the number of co-occurring terms appearing in that query stream meets a certain threshold, it would be a coherent category.
+The entities from the same categories could then be synonyms for each other.

 The synonym substitutions patent in question is: